akeemthedreambrownsugarsupreme/BpH_mvp/src/rag-powered-commercial-search/fastapi_integration/README.md

 # RAG-Powered Commercial Search

 This project implements a backend system for searching commercial properties using a Retrieval-Augmented Generation (RAG) based Large Language Model (LLM) integrated with FastAPI.
+The preprocessed and embedded data is stored in the Pinecone database through the data pipeline scripts.
+For updating and adding more data, refer to the data pipeline scripts.
+This code is designed to accept a query and search through the existing data.
 The `index.html` file is used as a simple UI for testing purposes and should be modified for use in the desired production environment.
 The system leverages OpenAI's GPT-4 for generating responses and Pinecone for embedding storage and search.

 ### Install the dependencies: